Centre for the Study of the Viking Age

 Current Research

-I am co-I on two further externally-funded projects.
+I was co-I on two further externally-funded projects.
 One, funded by The Leverhulme Trust, Flood and Flow, place-names and the changing hydrology of river-systems, involves the Universities of Leicester, Southampton, and Wales, as well as Nottingham.
 This project draws on place-name evidence to study river flooding and water/land management during the period c.700-1100AD, the last major episode on record of rapid warming and weather extremes.
 The second, Enhancing UK Flood Resilience, follows on from this: it is an AHRC-funded network designed to bring together academics and flood defence professionals.

 I am also working on Staffordshire place-names, in collaboration with Staffordshire Record Office and a group of SRO volunteers.
 Their work can be found on the Staffordshire Place-Names site.